Check Out Lastminute

 It is possible that Banbury Cross refers not so much to a monument as to the location of crossroads.
 Banbury was built at the junction of two ancient roads the Salt Way, still used as a bridle path and Banbury Lane, part of the Jurassic Way which ran from the Humber to the Avon.

-Another connection is with the Welsh horse goddess Rhiannon who features in the Mabigion.
+Another connection is with the Welsh horse goddess Rhiannon who features in the Mabinogion.
 It has frequently been suggested that the rhyme is a reference to one of the horse goddesses and one article mentions Rhiannon with morris dancing and suggests that she is indeed the 'fair lady'.

 The real story behind the nursery rhyme is lost in history but it is conceivable that there is a hint of paganism in it somewhere and possibly it is combined with a bit of irreverence to certain high born ladies.